froggyos/froggyos.github.io/README.md

 ```

 ### Loops
-the maximum allowed loop count is 543.
+There may be a maximum loop count of 543.
 ```
 loop {[condition]}
     [code]